Heybridge, Maldon

+Heybridge is a large village and civil parish in the Maldon district of Essex, England.
+It is adjacent to the town of Maldon, near the River Blackwater.
+At the 2021 census the parish had a population of 8,312.

 Heybridge has a number of residential areas, most recognisable is the newer Bovis housing estates to the west of the town, which were built in 1995.
 Before building commenced, a full archaeological dig was undertaken and the excavations showed the existence of an important Iron Age settlement and ritual complex, a large Roman settlement and a succeeding Saxon settlement, as well as scattered pre-historic remains.
 Along the Goldhanger road to the east are situated a number of traditional British holiday campsites, catering for both permanent residents and visitors.

 History

 Heybridge was originally called Tidwalditun.
 The name Heybridge came from the high bridge that was built over the River Blackwater in the Middle Ages, at Heybridge Square (the junction of Heybridge Street, Holloway Road, and the Causeway).
 This was a 5-arched stone bridge and it was replaced in 1870 by a 2-arched brick one.
 Much of the water flow down this part of the river had, by then, been diverted into the River Chelmer by diversion work done during construction of the Chelmer and Blackwater Navigation.

 Some people believe that the River Blackwater at Heybridge, near where the "high bridge" was later constructed, was the site of the Battle of Maldon in 991 AD.
 This belief, however, is contentious.
 The site of the battle cannot be unambiguously determined from the poem The Battle of Maldon itself, and over the years, various people have had different theories about where it happened.
 The key role of an island in the poem would seem to make the traditional site of the battle at Northey Island to the south more likely.
 The island in question is within shouting distance of the mainland, which would rule out Osea Island to the east.